Dezsipenny/Dezsipenny/README.md

-- 👋 Hi, I’m Dezsi's Angel 6073 😇
+- 👋 Hi, I’m Mysticdreams51 😇
-- 👀 I’m like going for walks around naberhood.
+- 👀 I like going for walks around our naberhood.
-Gardening, taking pictures and spending time with my family.
+Gardening, taking pictures and spending time outside and with my family.
 - 🌱 I’m currently learning ...
+About rain run offs and how I can improve the areas around me.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Nature and wildlife and studying cryptics like bigfoot and the Mothman. that really fascinates me.
 - 📫 How to reach me ...

 <!---